nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 You'll see:

-- The `Kptfile` - Package metadata and pipeline configuration
+- The `Kptfile` - PackageRevision metadata and pipeline configuration
 - Other YAML files (if any were created)

 ```bash